-Hong Kong protesters throng streets peacefully in heavy rain
+Hong Kong protesters throng streets peacefully in pouring rain

 One protester shouted at others who were jeering at police, “Today is a peaceful march!
 Don’t fall into the trap!
 The world is watching us,” prompting the group to move on.

-Late in the evening, some demonstrators were urging others to go home and take a rest.
+Late in the evening, some demonstrators were urging others to go home and rest.

 Anger over a now-suspended bill that would allow criminal suspects in Hong Kong to be extradited to mainland China erupted in June, but the unrest has been fuelled by broader worries about the erosion of freedoms guaranteed under the “one country, two systems” formula put in place after Hong Kong’s return to Chinese rule in 1997, including an independent judiciary and right to protest.